notaryproject/.github/CONTRIBUTING.md

 2. Triage: The maintainers will triage the issues.
 The results of triage could be one of the following:
    - Remove label `triage`, and add the issues to the correct milestone
    - Keep label `triage` to indicate that further triage is required
-   - Remove label `triage`, and labelled `wont fix` to indicate this issue is out of the scope of Notary or other reasons.
+   - Remove label `triage`, and labelled `wont fix` to indicate this issue is out of the scope of the Notary Project or other reasons.
 3. Development:
    - An issue labelled `enhancement` normally require solution proposal and spec updates if needed before implementation
    - An issue that is labeled as `enhancement` or `bug` should be connected to the PR that resolves it